phoenixding/scdiff/README.md

 	...
 	c5	2	type2	3.0	1.0	2.0
 	```
-	If this is no prior knowledge about the starting root cell/cells, users can turn to the help of visualization methods.
+	If there is no prior knowledge about the starting root cell/cells, users can turn to the help of visualization methods.
 	For example, users can use the [diffusion map] (https://pypi.org/project/pydiffmap/) to help determining the root cell(s).
-	Users can also use the diffusion map visualization in the CELL PLOT section of the previous scdiff running results.
+	Users can also use the diffusion map visualization in the CELL PLOT section from the scdiff running results.
 	![images/diffusion_map.png](images/diffusion_map.png).
 * (4) Run scdiff as described in USAGE section (__MUST__)
 * (5) Re-visit the results and re-run the program if needed (__Not Required But Highly Recommended__).
 With the generated visualizations in the "CELL Plots" section and other results, users will have a better understanding
 of the studied process (e.g. number of clusters K, root cells).
 For example, the time point information is used in our analysis.
 However, it's not informative and often misleading in some cases
-(measurement time is not correlated with the cell states at all).
+(in which the measurement time is not correlated with the cell states at all).
 If this is indicated in the initial analysis, it's recommended
-to re-run the program without time-point information (use the same time points for all cells).
+to re-run the program without using time-point information (use the same time points for all cells).
 Users can use the provided [utils/filterGenes.py](utils/filterGenes.py)
 to set the time point of all cells to a given number.
 	```
 	$python filterGenes.py -i <ex_file>  -n <number_of_top_genes_for_analysis> --setime <time_point>